Broadcasting row updates with PostgreSQL triggers

 Here’s some SQL that might be useful if you are working on an application that is backed by PostgreSQL.

-I’m going to show you how to get the set of changed columns inside of a UPDATE
+I’m going to show you how to get the set of changed columns inside of a UPDATE trigger handler that can then

-.
-This notification could then be picked up with a PostgreSQL LISTEN
+be used to send out a NOTIFY.
+This notification could then be picked up with a PostgreSQL LISTEN and easily passed on

 to browsers connected to your application via a web socket.
 This allows your clients to stay updated of any